An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): The dif ference equation

 It remains to consider the case of a half-integer shift, say

-In this case, just as with $A$ itself, we cannot give a closed-form expression, so must be content with a description of the singularities and a sufficiently large set of special values.
+In this case, just as with $A$ itself, we cannot give a closed-form expression, so must be content with a description of the singularities and a suf\/f\/iciently large set of special values.
 Let $B_n(z;v,w;v',w')$ denote this isomonodromy transformation; that is,

 where

 Note that